jkerian/psubox/README.md

 * An ATX extender plug. (https://www.amazon.com/StarTech-8-Inch-Power-Extension-ATX24POWEXT/dp/B000FL60AI/)
     * Trim those wires, and use the female connection as THE connector to the front panel.
 That leaves you with a simple, single connector to the power supply, and no modification to the power supply at all.
+* An XT60 plug.
+I think a mountable XT60 plug in place of the useless green ground connection, supplying multiple amps of 12V (via multiple +12V wires and grounds) would be handy (this may require rethinking the fusing).
+The idea is that if I add a variable power supply or other "down the line" power supplies, I'd use XT60 as the connector.
+Because this is designed for a secondary power supply to feed from, we won't be running this through the voltmeter/ammeter.

 # Printing Instructions